 - 1. Quantitative Aptitude for Competitive Exams by R. S. Agarwal - 2.
 Quantum CAT by Sarvesh Verma - 3.
-A Modern Approach to Logical Reasoning by R. S. Agarwal - 4.
+A Modern Approach to Logical Reasoning by R.S.
+Agarwal - 4.
 Verbal Ability and Reading Comprehension by Arun sharma

-PROBLEM SOLVING USING C PROGRAMMING AND PYTHON FOR DATA SCIENCE - PHASE 2
+PROBLEM SOLVING USING C PROGRAMMING - PHASE 2

-- To provide exposure to problem-solving through programming - To train the student to the basic concepts of the C-programming language - To understand the basic process of data sciences - To use Python and Open Source Tools to read datasets and load datasets using pandas - To provide hands on experience in C and Python programming
+- To provide exposure to problem-solving through programming. - To train the student to the basic concepts of the C-programming language. - To provide exposure to problem-solving through programming. - To give the student hands-on experience with the concepts

-UNIT I INTRODUCTION TO PRINCIPLES OF PROGRAMMING 6
+UNIT I INTRODUCTION TO PRINCIPLES OF PROGRAMMING 9